-While your products, services and prices are important, the payment choices you give a customer can have equal significance on where and what to buy.
+While your products, services and prices are important, the payment choices you give a customer can have equal significance in where and what they buy.

-Here are the credit card processing tools all small businesses should use:
+Below are the credit card processing tools all small businesses should use.

-Mobile payments allow small-business owners to process credit or debit card payments on the very mobile devices they already own, and that customers trust.
+Mobile payments allow small business owners to process credit or debit card payments on their mobile devices.

-On top of the low overhead that small-business owners enjoy with mobile payments, customers can choose when and where they want to pay, and receive a receipt via email or text message.
+On top of the low overhead that small business owners get with mobile payments, customers can choose when and where they want to pay and receive a receipt via email or text message.

-Card swipe hardware that’s affixed at the point of sale allows the customer to maintain ownership of his/her credit or debit card throughout the transaction.
-Because there is less "back and forth" between customer and point-of-sale staff, the tool may also expedite the time required to pay.
+Card swipe hardware that's affixed at the point of sale allows the customer to maintain ownership of their credit or debit card throughout the transaction.
+Because there is less "back and forth" between the customer and point-of-sale staff, the tool may also expedite the time required to pay.